assen-totin/cdn/README.md

 Only useful when request type is set to `mongo`.

 Set the database connection string in the configuration option `cnd_db_dsn` using the standard MongoDB driver syntax following syntax: `mongodb://user:password@hostname:port[,more-hosts-if-replicaset]/database?options` where `options` may include such as `replicaSet=some_name` or `authSource=some_database`.

+## Redis

+This transport is usually used when request type is `json` (JSON file format, preferred) or `xml` (XML file format).

+The metadata will be saved into a Redis instance as either JSON (preferred as it is faster) or XML.

+Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `hostname:port:username:password:database`.
+If you host is `localhost`, you may put the full path to the Unix socket instead of port number; fields `username`, `password` and `database` are ignored.

 ## Internal